ideascube/catalog-i-o/doc/kiwix.md

 Note: all these gotchas were written before Kiwix implemented some APIs and automated workflows.
 These API often provide workarounds.

+Note: middle 2022, a [Naming Convention](https://github.com/openzim/overview/wiki/Naming-Convention) was born!
+Everything bellow belongs to the past.

 Inconsistent file naming.
 Expect project_lang_type_date?
 Deal with that:

 ```text